AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 The parameter value must be less than N specified in the `LaunchTemplateConfig.N` parameter. |
 |PayAsYouGoAllocationStrategy|String|No|prioritized|The policy for creating pay-as-you-go instances.
 Valid values:

 -   lowest-price: cost optimization policy.
-Auto provisioning group attempts to create instances of the lowest-priced instance type.
+The auto provisioning group attempts to create instances of the lowest-priced instance type.
 -   prioritized: priority policy.
-Auto Provisioning attempts to create instances based on the priority specified by the `LaunchTemplateConfig.N.Priority` parameter.
+The auto provisioning group attempts to create instances based on the priority specified by the `LaunchTemplateConfig.N.Priority` parameter.

 Default value: lowest-price. |
 |ExcessCapacityTerminationPolicy|String|No|termination|Specifies how to handle excess preemptible instances when the target capacity of the auto provisioning group is reached.
 Valid values: